chbeu/chbeu.github.io/content/post/20241231_2024yearinreview/index.md

 ## Teaching
 - Started teaching Intelligent Interfaces in the AI Bachelor program of PLUS
-- Started teaching Recommender Systems at PLUS (open to all; all participants were on PhD level! 🙂)
+- Started teaching Recommender Systems at PLUS (open to *all* students of PLUS and MOZ; finally, all participants were on PhD level! 🙂)
-- Was teaching Contextual Interaction Design (with Chris Frauenberger) in the HCI Master program
+- Was teaching Contextual Interaction Design (with Chris Frauenberger) in a combined course with Contextual Analysis & Context Capturing (with Verena Fuchsberger-Staufer) in the HCI Master program
 - Started teaching AI Support for Supplementary Tasks in the Music and Art Sectors with Sebastian Gawron in the inter-university program of PLUS and MOZ
 - Session on Fantastic Reviews at the RecSys 2024 Summer School with Olivier Jeunen
 - Session on How to write reviews at ESSIR 2024